semreg/rust-study-projects/README.md

 # Usage
 Make sure that you have the latest version of cargo and rustc installed.

-To run the project type in the following command:
+To run any of apps go to some dir and type in the following command:

 ```
 $ cargo run